What is SQL?

 5. Database Management

-SQL provides control over databases, enabling users to create and modify
+SQL provides control over databases, enabling users to create and modify database structures with CREATE, ALTER, and DROP statements.

-CREATE TABLE Orders (
+CREATE TABLE Orders ( OrderID int, ProductName varchar(255), Quantity int );

-This command creates a new table called Orders
+This command creates a new table called Orders.

 6. Data Sorting and Filtering

-SQL allows advanced data sorting and filtering options using clauses like
+SQL allows advanced data sorting and filtering options using clauses like ORDER BY, GROUP BY, and WHERE.
+This helps in organizing the data efficiently.

-SELECT ProductName, SUM(Quantity)
+SELECT ProductName, SUM(Quantity) FROM Orders GROUP BY ProductName;

 This query groups products and sums the quantities of each product.